 - Greet the customer cheerfully while preparing the order.

 - Display a comprehensive understanding of every menu item and offer guidance in helping the customer build their sandwich.

-- Collect payment by taking cash/making change or assisting the customer in swiping their credit/debit card to complete the transaction.
+- Collect payment by taking cash/making changes or assisting the customer in swiping their credit/debit card to complete the transaction.

-- Maintain responsibility on accounting for every form of payment accepted during the worker’s shift.
+- Maintain responsibility for accounting for every form of payment accepted during the worker’s shift.

 - Regularly prepare and slice vegetables by Subway’s procedures.

 - Prepare the sandwich neatly, timely, and according to Subway’s formulas.

 - Restock depleting inventory on the sandwich line to make sure sufficient merchandise and menu choices remain available during the shift.